 - Research storytelling and story structure

-- Always get feedback
+- Always get feedback for writing

 - Focus on new ways to phrase common visuals